 VI.
 What did your primary sample-flipping, beat-making, and recording processes generally entail?

 The tracks are all built from scratch around the vocals, so that was my starting point for all of the songs.
-Most [of my] time was spent going through records, trying to find suitable loops.
+Most [of my] time was spent going through downloads, trying to find suitable loops.
 I would have digging/listening sessions first.
-Usually, going through heaps of records, collecting loops and pieces that might fit one of the songs.
+Usually, going through "heaps" of downloads, collecting loops and pieces that might fit one of the songs.
 Once in Pro Tools, I would try them against the vocals and as the tracks progressed, against all elements/layers already in there.
 For every loop you hear in the final versions, I trashed maybe up to 30 other loops for some of the songs.
 Once the main loops would be in place, I would keep adding and adding and arranging stuff.
 I re-created parts of the original versions, using the same sample sources as on the album, for some of the tracks.
 Most of the scratches were done later during the process, I think, right before mixing.
 I kept replacing, deleting, and/or adding and re-arranging samples during mixing, as well.
 Mastering, I didn't do myself.

 VII.
 What types of reactions have you received from either Ad-Rock & Mike D or die-hard Beasties fans concerning your BB PB EP?